AndreiChertkov/teneva_bm/README.md

 ## Usage

-A typical scenario for working with a benchmark is as follows.
+A typical scenario for working with any benchmark from our package is as follows.

 ##### Benchmark initialization